-In terms of general education outcomes, students will be able to:

-Use cognitive and creative skills:
+In terms of general education outcomes, students will be able to: Use cognitive and creative skills:

-- a) Analyzing (identifying and evaluating problems) - b) Synthesizing (interpreting situations, drawing conclusions, and making connections) Improve communication skills: - a) Doing research (gathering and documenting information) - b) Delivering one or more written, oral and/or visual presentation with formal documentation a) Understanding the influence of stress, nutrition, and life style on personal health and performance
+a) Analyzing (identifying and evaluating problems)

+b) Synthesizing (interpreting situations, drawing conclusions, and making connections) Improve communication skills:

+a) Doing research (gathering and documenting information)

+b) Delivering one or more written, oral and/or visual presentation with formal documentation Apply personal skills:

+a) Understanding the influence of stress, nutrition, and life style on personal health and performance
-Apply personal skills:

-IMPORTANT: We use Canvas in this course.
-I will be posting class materials and documents on the Canvas site.
+IMPORTANT: I will be posting class materials and documents on the Canvas site.
 You can access Canvas on the Bellevue College website.
-For Technology related problems, contact the HELP desk at (425) 564-4357 or online at http://depts.bellevuecollege.edu/helpdesk/
+For Technology problems, contact the HELP desk at (425) 564-4357 or online at http://depts.bellevuecollege.edu/helpdesk/

-Student Exams & Activities (560 points total)
+Exams & Activities (700 points total)